KeshanWijesinghe/yap-socialmedia-app/README.md

 # Yap Social Media App

+> **⚠️ Project Status: In Development**
+> This project is currently under active development and is not yet 100% complete.
+Some features are still being implemented or refined.
+>
+> **Known Incomplete Features:**
+>
+> - Share Post functionality
+> - Forgot Password / Password Reset
+> - Some UI/UX enhancements in progress

 A full-stack social media application with real-time messaging, post sharing, toxicity detection, and community features.

 ## 📱 Features